Heritage 2033 delivery plan: 2023–2026

 Board, committees and decision making

 We are governed by a Board of Trustees who lead on strategy development, with day-to-day management delegated to the Chief Executive and Executive team.
-The Board makes final funding decisions on grant applications over £5m and holds a central investment budget for strategic initiatives and UK-wide programmes.
+The Board makes final funding decisions on grant applications over £5m and holds a central investment budget for strategic initiatives and UK-wide programmes, drawing on the local expertise and recommendations of our area and nation committees.

 We retain a ‘country reserve’ for Scotland, Wales and Northern Ireland for grants that cannot be accommodated in delegated per capita budgets.